searchspring/snap/docs/PREACT_RECOMMENDATIONS.md

 Let's look at how to setup recommendations using the Snapfu CLI.
 See [Getting Started > Setup](https://searchspring.github.io/snap/#/start-setup) for installing Snapfu.

-There are two types of recommendations:
-- Default: Standard: TODO
-- Email Recommendations: TODO

 There are three steps required for adding recommendations:
 - Creating the local template files
 - Uploading the newly created template to the Searchspring Management Console